intel-analytics/text-generation-webui/README.md

 #### 4.3 Load Model in Low Precision

-One common use case of BigDL-LLM is to load a Hugging Face transformers model in low precision.
+One common use case of IPEX-LLM is to load a Hugging Face transformers model in low precision.

 Notes: